 LANDFIRE (LF) Remap is a comprehensive vegetation and fuels mapping effort designed to produce new LF product suite base maps.
 Consistent methodologies and processes include access to the most current satellite imagery, contemporary data sources and software and hardware technologies.
 This approach should provide significant improvements to all previous LF versions.

-LF Remap will rely heavily on user contributed plot data for training sites in its mapping processes.
-All acceptable plot data will be converted and archived in the LF Reference Database (LFRDB) for evaluation and potential use in future mapping needs.
-Learn more about contributing plot data.
+LF Remap relies heavily on user contributed plot data for training sites in its mapping processes.
+Inclusion of all acceptable plot data into the LF Reference Database (LFRDB) is underway.
+The original LF Remap data call letter for plot data was issued October 2015.
+To continue collecting the most recent data available another data call letter was issued in October 2017.
+Learn more about contributing plot data and data sources.

 LF also works with advanced data programs such as the USGS Land Change Monitoring, Assessment and Projection (LCMAP).
 These types of programs may provide additional data and production efficiencies.

 LF Remap Product categories: Reference • Disturbance • Vegetation • Fuel • Fire Regimes • Topographic

 As the prototyping in 2016 finished, planning completed and LF Remap production kicked-off in 2017.
 Similar to previous LF deliveries, products will be released by LF Geographic Areas (GeoAreas) with six for CONUS, and one each for Alaska, Hawaii, and the insular areas.

 LF experienced FY 2018 budget reductions.
 The Program is evaluating options which may include schedule delays, scope adjustments, and deliverable cuts.
 As of March 2018, no changes have been made to the current schedule.
 After the budget is finalized, additional information and changes will be provided.